galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

             Community members are encouraged to help make the project better.
 - Communities are a core resource, adding substantial value to project grant resources.
 The project succeeds because it is a self governing collaboration between many specialised communities of contributors and investigators.

-# A field guide to the project ecosystem
+# Field guide to the Galaxy collaboration for participants

 ## 2. [People and their interactions](../people/tutorial.html)